jennakangg/jennakangg.github.io/index.md

 ## About Me

 I am a first-year Computer Science Ph.D. student at New York University (NYU), advised by Dr. Qi Sun.
 My research interests center on accelerating and improving graphics systems using machine learning techniques, with a primary interest in 3-D and extended reality (XR) applications.
-Additionally, I am interested in studying and exploiting human perception, through cognitive, perceptual, vision sciences, to enhance the experience and draw inspiration from.
+I am especially interested in studying and exploiting human perception, through cognitive, perceptual, vision sciences, to enhance the experience and draw inspiration from.

 I achieved my B.S. in Computer Science at the Georgia Institute of Technology in 2024, where I was advised by Dr. Thad Starner.

 <!-- ## Research Interests